thomatrixting/okendo_virtual_assistant/README.md

   Entering AMFQ Mode.
 Say or type 'exit' to quit.
   You: 🎤 Press 'R' to talk.
   ```
-  and you just need to follow instruccions
+  and you just need to follow instructions

   for example
   **Output:**